 Let's Discuss Work Shoes for Women in 2023:

 But now, many folks who worked Monday through Friday in an office now only need to be in person once, maybe twice a week.
+Many offices have gotten rid of assigned desks and you sit where you fit for your in-person days.
 A shoe wardrobe under the desk is no longer feasible.
 The discussion was about finding shoes that could perform double duty since many don't need a large work shoe wardrobe.
 Do work shoes exist that are durable and comfortable enough for a commute but still look office appropriate?

 Do Practical Commuter Shoes Stylish Enough for the Office Exist?